Orange-OpenSource/a11y-guidelines/src/en/articles/watch-october-november-2023.md

 - The true cost of non-accessibility: https://www.tpgi.com/the-true-cost-of-not-prioritizing-accessibility/
 - Front-end developers don't understand accessibility: https://gomakethings.com/front-end-devs-really-dont-understand-accessibility/
 - Myths about a11y and the keyboard: https://tetralogical.com/blog/2023/11/27/keyboard-accessibility-myths-wcag/
+- Role, name, value in the design phase: https://www.deque.com/blog/name-role-value-design/
+- Point of view about toasts and a11y, don't use it: https://www.erikkroes.nl/blog/burn-your-toast/

 ## Assistive technologies